christianreimer/conflateddict/README.md

 ```ConflatedDict``` is a basic conflator that will only return the most recent value.

 ```OHLCConflator``` is a conflator that will return the Open, High, Low, and Close (last)
-values obsered during the interval.
+values observed during the interval.

 ```MeanConflator``` is a conflator that will return the mean of the values observed
 during the interval.